Kristina01111000/lavendersite/README.md

 configure yoast after shop is ready

 -check spelling, grammar on all pages
-- 23 more to add to site, 25 need pictures
+- 18 more to add to site
+- 25 need pictures
 - add sorting to shop page
 - added a new store page, probably just delete old one
 - for shop, check the way it looks on mobile, seems not great, very squished